Fast and high-fidelity transfer of edge states via dynamical control of topological phases and effects of dissipation: Definition of QW and edge states

 We begin by introducing the time evolution of the QW both in the absence and presence of environmental noise.
 Then, we briefly explain the topological phases of the QW.
-To analytically show the emergence of edge states near the domain wall, we derive the effective Hamiltonian of the time-evolution operator of the QW by considering the continuum limit, and subsequently, the eigenstates of the edge state localized near the domain wall are also analytically derived by solving the Dirac Hamiltonian.
+To explain the emergence of edge states near the topological domain wall, we derive the effective Dirac Hamiltonian obtained from the time-evolution operator of the QW in the continuum limit.
+Subsequently, the eigenstates of the edge states localized near the domain wall are also analytically derived by solving the Dirac Hamiltonian.